Atmospheric pressure: Altitude variation

 This plastic bottle was sealed at approximately 14000 ft altitude, and was crushed by the increase in atmospheric pressure, recorded at 9000 ft and 1000 ft, as it was brought down towards sea level.

 Pressure on Earth varies with the altitude of the surface, so air pressure on mountains is usually lower than air pressure at sea level.
 Pressure varies smoothly from the Earth's surface to the top of the mesosphere.
 Although the pressure changes with the weather, NASA has averaged the conditions for all parts of the earth year-round.
 As altitude increases, atmospheric pressure decreases.
 One can calculate the atmospheric pressure at a given altitude.
 Temperature and humidity also affect the atmospheric pressure.
 Pressure is proportional to temperature and inversely related to humidity, and both of these are necessary to compute an accurate figure.
 The graph was developed for a temperature of 15 °C and a relative humidity of 0%.

-At low altitudes above sea level, the pressure decreases by about 1.2 kPa for every 100 metres.
-For higher altitudes within the troposphere, the following equation (the barometric formula) relates atmospheric pressure p to altitude h:
+At low altitudes above sea level, the pressure decreases by about 1.2 kPa for every 100 meters.
+For higher altitudes within the troposphere, the following equation (the barometric formula) relates atmospheric pressure p to altitude (height above mean sea level) h: